JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation/Unit and Functional Testing.md

 -	In the centre of the page should be an HTML section containing the about us paragraphs of text.
 -	No buttons should be present in this section.

+<h3 align="center"><b>Sign Out Button</b></h3>

+-	The sign out button should appear as part of the dropdown for settings in the navbar component alongside the about us page.
+-	Current user profile should reset to undefined on click.
+-	Redirects to login page.
+-	Home, Profile and Matches should all be empty fields if they are navigated to through the website address.

 <h2 align="center">Coded Automated Testing</h2>